advancedforms/advancedforms.github.io/_posts/2017-03-20-setting-up-a-form-to-create-posts.markdown

 {% endhighlight %}

 The code runs after our form has been submitted, retrieves the field values and generates a form from them.
 Make sure to replace `YOUR_FORM_KEY` with the key for your specific form.

+## Saving custom fields

+Because Advanced Forms uses ACF fields it's really easy to save your form values directly to custom fields on a post.
+A helper function `af_save_field_to_post( $field_key_or_name, $post_id )` is provided for this exact purpose. `af_save_field_to_post` takes your field key or name as the first parameter and a post ID to save to as the second.
+In the example above it's used to save the extra_information field to the recently created post.

 ## Results